Arriving at Boone Hospital Center

-Patients, visitors, and staff will wear face masks at all BJC HealthCare facilities.
-Masks can be homemade, or in any format or style available.
-If you don’t have a personal mask, the BJC location will be happy to provide one.
+Patients, visitors, and staff will wear face masks at all Boone Hospital facilities.
+Masks can be cloth.
+Masks with exhalation valve are not permitted.
+Please review our mask instructions prior to arrival.
+If you don’t have a personal mask, the Boone Hospital location will be happy to provide one.

 Signs and floor decals are being installed throughout our facilities to illustrate the six feet recommended social distance between you and others.
 Chairs in our waiting rooms and tables in our cafeterias have been rearranged to comply with spacing recommendations.

 In addition to our normally stringent cleaning protocols, our environmental services team has increased its sanitization protocols around the facility.
 You may see additional people wiping down handrails, elevator buttons and chairs throughout the day.
 Hand hygiene stations are positioned throughout the facility to encourage frequent hand-washing.